 You may laugh, you may tear up a little, and you just might remember long-forgotten lessons from your younger self.

-The Sex Lives of African Women is a safe space: it is pure, unadulterated freedom, somehow magically distilled and transformed into a 304-page book.
+The Sex Lives of African Women is a safe space: it is pure, unadulterated freedom magically distilled and transformed into a 304-page book.

-Safia Elhillo on the inspiration behind Home is Not a Country, her roots, and writing a world that reflects the one she grew up in.
+Safia Elhillo on the inspiration behind Home is Not a Country and writing a world that reflects the one she grew up in.

 A modern take on the origin story of Kenya’s Gĩkũyũ people, The Perfect Nine is one of those rare books about history that has, itself, made history.